Written by Jayeesha Taneja, a second-year journalism student.

-The government sure does strive for cleaner mobility in the country and as a benefit, the GST for EV makers is reduced to 5% as compared to the 29%-50% range which is applied to internal combustion engines vehicles.
-Under the FAME II Scheme- Faster Adoption and Manufacturing of Hybrid Electric Vehicles II, approvals for 6,315 buses, 2,877 EV charging stations accounting for up to Rs.
+The government sure does strive for cleaner mobility in the country and as a benefit, the GST for EV makers is reduced to 5% as compared to the 29%-50% range which is applied to internal combustion engine vehicles.
+Under the FAME II Scheme- Faster Adoption and Manufacturing of Hybrid Electric Vehicles II, approvals for 6,315 buses, and 2,877 EV charging stations accounting for up to Rs.
 5 billion have been signed.
-In essence, at this point with regards to Tesla, India is looking for more of a Make In India rather than Import into India.
+In essence, at this point with regards to Tesla, India is looking for more of a Make In India rather than an Import into India.

 Who is Elon Musk?